-Preeclampsia affects 5 - 8% of pregnant women and their unborn children.
+Preeclampsia affects 5 to 8% of pregnant women and their unborn children.
 It is the leading cause of maternal death worldwide.
 If not treated, preeclampsia can worsen into eclampsia, a condition that causes seizures and can be fatal.
 Unfortunately, preeclampsia increases the risk of fetal death.
 The sooner you develop preeclampsia during your pregnancy, the higher the risk.

 Signs and Symptoms

 - High blood pressure, at least twice within 7 days -- above 140/90, if your blood pressure was normal before pregnancy

 - Severe headaches

-- Sudden weight gain -- more than 2 - 5 pounds in a week
+- Sudden weight gain -- more than 2 to 5 pounds in a week

 - Swelling of hands and feet -- this often happens in a healthy pregnancy, so it is not necessarily a sign of preeclampsia